JuditHalperin/Phoenix/README.md

 * `expression`: Path to single-cell raw expression data where rows represent cells and columns represent gene symbols (CSV file).
 * `reduction`: Path to dimensionality reduction coordinates where rows represent cells and columns include names of the first two components (CSV file), or a dimensionality reduction method: `pca`, `umap` or `tsne`.
 Default: `umap`.

-Provide at least one target:
+Provide at least one target values:

 * `cell_types`: Path to cell-type annotations where rows represent cells and first column presents cell-types (CSV file).
 * `pseudotime`: Path to pseudo-time values where rows represent cells and columns include names of different trajectories (CSV file).

-Specify known pathway database for a specific organism, or provide a custom gene set list:
+Specify a known pathway database for a specific organism, or provide a custom gene set list:

 * `organism`: Organism name for pathway annotations.
 * `pathway_database`: Known pathway database: `go`, `kegg` or `msigdb`.